 - To comply with relevant ‘Know Your Client’ obligations and other requirements imposed by the appropriate regulatory bodies in the interests of combatting fraud, money-laundering and other criminal activities;

-- To use systems that provide results based on the personal data that we enter, to assist us, for example, to create a lifetime cash flow plan for you, or measure your appetite for taking risk.
+- To use systems that provide results based on the personal data that we enter, to assist us, for example, to create a lifetime cash flow plan for you, or measure your appetite for investment risk;

 - To respond to legal requests for information from regulatory bodies or pursuant to an order of any court or tribunal having relevant jurisdiction;

 - To comply with the requirements of regulatory bodies in respect of our professional business conduct, including participating in audits and reviews conducted by or on behalf of the FCA and maintaining records of transaction and customer histories;

 - To carry out our own business and professional management, including maintaining adequate records so that we are able to fully respond to your queries, investigate and resolve complaints, prepare, verify and have audited our statutory accounts and complete our tax returns;